vinayakyadav2709/00101010-Kisanverse/docs/subsidy.md

 This document provides details about the API endpoints defined in the subsidies.py file.
 It includes information about who can call the endpoints, required parameters, request bodies, and example API calls with expected outputs.

 ---
+Here is the updated documentation based on the new APIs:

+---

 ## **1. Create a Subsidy**